jjrshah/alchemist-cookbook/README.md

 # alchemist-cookbook

-This will be used to calculate fugacities....
+This will be used to calculate fugacities.

+But I also made a change.